Braves vs. Tigers Player Props Betting Odds

 Acuna Stats

-- Acuna has put up 87 hits with 20 doubles, a triple, 13 home runs and 30 walks.
-He has driven in 37 runs with 28 stolen bases.
+- Acuna has collected 88 hits with 21 doubles, a triple, 13 home runs and 30 walks.
+He has driven in 40 runs with 28 stolen bases.

-- Acuna hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .348 with three doubles, a home run, a walk and five RBI.
+- Acuna hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is batting .304 with four doubles, a home run, a walk and seven RBI.

 Acuna Recent Games